 - If there are multiple countries targeted, and we also have tracker data for the same campaign, we'll try to estimate the cost per country by dividing the overall cost between the countries in the same proportions as the installs (see example below).

-You can save your report query by bookmarking.
-First run a report, then go to the toolbar on the top right and select Bookmark.
+To save ("bookmark") a report, first run a report, then go to the toolbar on the top right and select Save Report.
+You can continue working on your report after you save it.

-In the Bookmark menu, you can select the report time period in two ways:
+In the menu that opens, you can select the report time period in two ways:

-- Static: your bookmarked report will be based on a fixed time frame.
-With this option, bookmarked reports will always return the same time range you have chosen.
+- Static: your saved report will be based on a fixed time frame.
+With this option, saved reports will always return the same time range you have chosen.

-Also, you can select the Share with Team checkbox to allow other Singular users from your organization to view the same bookmarked report.
+Also, you can select the Make Report Public checkbox to allow other Singular users from your organization to view the same saved report.
 For information about inviting people in your organization to use Singular, see Team Management.

-Open the Bookmarks dropdown at the top of the page to see your personal bookmarked reports as well as any reports that have been shared with you.
+Open the Saved Reports dropdown at the top of the page to see your personal saved reports as well as any reports that have been shared with you.

 Select a report to run it.

-- Click Bookmarks at the top of the page to display the bookmarked reports.
+- Click Saved Reports at the top of the page to display the list of saved reports.

 - Select the report to run it.

-- Click Bookmark in the top right toolbar.
+- Click Save Report in the top right toolbar.

 - Select Remove.

-You can download your report as a comma-seperated values (CSV) file by clicking the Export to CSV button in the top right corner.
+You can download your report as a comma-seperated values (CSV) file by clicking the Download button in the top right corner.

 Data is pulled every day at midnight in the customer's local time.
 After Singular finishes pulling the data and processing it, it becomes available to the customer by 8:00 AM.